rayogram/SimplyCivi/README.txt

 	Place it in you sites/all/themes directory (you may wish to rename the directory to "SimplyCivi" - github adds a silly name) and enable it at admin/build/themes

+    ALTERNATE OPTION: clone the SimplyCivi project into your sites/all/themes directory with this command:
+    git clone git@github.com:kylejaster/SimplyCivi.git

 3. Download, install and enable the civicrm_theme module: